panosven/panosven.github.io/index.md

 <!-- BIO SECTION -->
 <p style="font-size: 1.05em;">
 Hi, and welcome!
-I am a PhD student in Economics at <a href="https://www.liverpool.ac.uk/management/" style="color:#0066cc; text-decoration:none;">
-University of Liverpool Management School (ULMS)
-</a>.
+I am an independent economist (for now).
 </p>

 <p style="font-size: 1.05em; margin-top: 15px;">
-I am a macroeconomist specializing in quantitative macroeconomics, with research interests in financial frictions, heterogeneity, and the role of capital flows.
+My research interests lie in the area of quantitative macroeconomics, with a special focus on financial frictions, heterogeneity, and the role of capital flows.
+Over the years, I have conducted research at the Bank of Greece, the European Central Bank, and the Bank of Lithuania.
 </p>

 <p style="font-size: 1.05em; margin-top: 15px;">